Generate a sustainable flow of new projects, even in a challenging, volatile economic environment.

 However, when you are reliant on select individuals, and word of mouth, you are putting yourself in a perilous position and materially reducing the value of your business.

-🔴 Single point of failure
+🔴 A single point of failure

-Only 19% of consultancy firms have a standard approach to business development
+Only 19% of consultancy firms have a standard approach to business development.

 If the above sounds a lot like your consultancy firm, then don’t feel you are an industry exception.
-Research conducted by the Consultancy Growth Network reveals that almost half of firms (48%) don’t actively seek out new business, while just 19% of firms have a sales process that they regularly invest in and improve.
+Research conducted by the Consultancy Growth Network reveals that almost half of firms (48%) don’t actively seek out new business, while just 19% have a sales process that they regularly invest in and improve.

 Source: Consultancy BenchPress Report 2023